 Congratulations on finding your new home!
 Moving house marks a new beginning, but it can also bring on some feelings of apprehension for the work ahead.
 Proper planning and organization are key to a successful home relocation.
 That’s why we’ve put together a complete outline of all the steps below.
 We’ve also included our Complete House Moving Checklist to organize all of the steps and help you not to miss any of those little details.

-6-8 Months Before The Move: Pick a Moving Date and Book a Removals Company
+6-8 Months Before Moving House: Book a Removals Company

 New home – check!
 Now it’s time to start planning for your moving day.
 Let’s have a detailed look at all the steps you need to complete before your move.